-Comparing the results in table 1, for EP, FT, LU, and UA benchmarks hyper-threading technology enhances the performance of the core i7 processor, while for the rest
+Comparing the results in table 1, for EP, FT, LU, and UA benchmarks hyper-threading technology enhances the performance of the core i7 processor, while for the rest benchmarks hyper-threading didn't show any noticeable improvement.

 From table 2, core 2 quad processor shows that using four threads is the best for almost all the tested benchmarks which means that best performance obtained when using all the available cores.